-Optical bonding is a process of affixing the touch panel (or just the protective glass) to the display using a liquid adhesive.
+Optical bonding is a process of affixing the touch panel (or just the protective glass) to the display using a liquid adhesive, gel or dry (film).
 In general, this process improves the parameters of the module – the optical performance, as well as durability.

 The process uses an optical-grade adhesive to glue glass to the top surface of a display.
 It eliminates the usual air-gap between the touch panel and the display.